-Investments consist of amounts in the TexPool, TexSTAR, and a certificate of deposit.
+Investments consist of amounts in the TexPool and TexSTAR.

 Debt Service

 Tax increment contract revenue is pledged for debt service on bond obligations.

 Due to and from other funds

 Interfund receivable and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
 These receivables and payables are, for the most part, eliminated from the Government-Wide Statement of Net Position and are recorded as "due from other funds" and "due to other funds" in the fund financial statements.